HRDepartment/steam-econcc/Documentation.md

 Thousand and decimal separators.

 ##### #modify(Object opts) -> this
 Applies the opts to the instance (.currencies, .aliases, etc.) and calls #update.
+The 'convert' value (if present) is ignored.

 ##### #update() -> this
 Updates the currencies to have their BC values set up.
 Must be called whenever .currencies is changed, even real world currencies, otherwise you will continue using the old values.

 ##### #scope(Object state, Function fn) -> this
 Creates a copy of the current state and calls #modify with the specified state.
 Objects are partially patched, meaning you will tweak only the values you specify. fn is then called with this instance as first argument.
 Finally the old state is restored using #modify.
 This function can be stacked. (#scope inside #scope)

+##### #convert(String converter, ...args) throws Error -> this
+Calls the specified converter with ...args and applies its values.
+An error will be thrown if the converter does not exist.

 ##### #isCurrency(EconCCValue|EconCCRangedValue|EconCCCurrency cur) -> bool
 Whether the given currency (or a value's .currency) is a currency registered in this instance. (includes checking aliases)